PSchoknecht/PSchoknecht.github.io/README.md

 I'm a PhD student at the University of Salzburg (Austria) studying the neurobiology of language.

 ## CV

-MA Linguistics: Cognition and Communication (University of Marburg, Germany)
+MA Linguistics: Cognition and Communication, University of Marburg, Germany, 2014

-BA Language and Communication (University of Marburg, Germany)
+BA Language and Communication, University of Marburg, Germany, 2012

 ## Publications